Jalynnn/Lab11FileOutput/README.md

 These tests will generate new files, so you may need to delete them after each test run, so new ones can be properly generated.

 ## Step 4: Turning In
 Have your TA check over your self-explanations and then make sure to submit your `Writer.java` to zyBooks.
+Online students do not have the option to submit their self-explanations but it is still highly recommend that it is completed to help better understand the code.

 # Additional Information
 ## File Output